hoytech/valence/README.md

 The reference implementation of the app-side of the valence protocol is written in perl 5.

-It can be installed with the following cpan minus command (use `--sudo` if you with to install globally):
+It can be installed with the following cpan minus command (use `--sudo` if you with to install it for all users on your machine):

     $ cpanm Valence --sudo